Nursing Interventions for Acute Pain Management

 3. What action would the nurse take first if a patient is found to have a respiratory rate of 6 bpm at 1 hour after IVPB morphine administration?

-4. Which information would the nurse include when teaching a patient about their pain medication?
+4. What information would the nurse include when teaching patients about their pain medication?

 Nursing Interventions for Acute Pain in Special Populations